The Provost's Task Force on City-Based and Sustainability Education:

 - crafted a proposal for an organizational structure to institutionalize and resource city-based, sustainable education.

-Brooklyn College is pleased to announce new concentrations in an environmental studies degree program:
+Brooklyn College is pleased to announce new concentrations in an urban sustainability degree program:

 - environmental economics